So you’ve booked your venue

 15. Yours isn’t the only wedding!

 A little goes a long way – be courteous to keep them on side.
-That late night amendment to the wording on your invites is super important to you, but emailing it at 10pm, then texting at 7am and ringing at 9am on the dot to check it has been received (this happened to me once) is probably pushing the boundaries a little.
+That late night amendment to the wording on your invites is super important to you, but emailing it at 10pm, then texting at 7am and ringing at 9am on the dot to check it has been received (this happened to me on occasion) is probably pushing the boundaries a little.
 If you have trust in them from the start all will be well.

 Daily emails hounding for more and more updates may be a little extreme.
 Also be aware of the seasonal shifts when trying to contact them.
 An unanswered phone call mid August to a photographer for example doesn’t mean they have gone out of business, but they may simply be at another wedding!
 May to September can be incredibly busy for many wedding suppliers often working between 10 and 14 hour days – that was probably one of the reasons you chose them, because they are good at what they do.
 Please just bear that in mind when you’re about to post a rant on their facebook page.